IrisFleischer/GeoTES-SURF/README.md

 - Want to learn more about the project's scope and objectives?
 Check out the [project charter](documentation/PROJECT_CHARTER.md).
 - Want to review our progress?
 Check out the [project board](https://github.com/orgs/orchid-initiative/projects/11)!
 - Have any comments?
 Join the discussion on our GitHub Discussions page.
+   - NOTE: These comments will be revisited if and when the project is reopened.
 - Looking for internal project management documents?
 Those are stored in the [Google Drive folder](https://drive.google.com/drive/folders/1kpTAG7g1ssLVeWuSSPQ03HtcHmXAq-y9?usp=drive_link)(access required).

 ### Additional Resources